 「(もののけ姫について)言ってしまいますけど、批判したいんです。ということは、あの~、2つに分けて批判したい。ひとつは、えっと~、圧倒的な、ものすごい力のあるファンタジーであることについては、もう、完全に脱帽します。けど、しかし、あれしか意味ない人がね、自然と人間の関係ってことについて、若者なんかが、すごい誤解をしてるって思うんですね。で、あれは本当かどうかもすごく怪しいと。その、僕は、あの、本当じゃなくて間違いだと思ってます。はっきりいいますけど。ファンタジーの中で、愛とか正義とか、勇気とかっていうものですね言いますね。しかしそれは、現実を生きるためのイメージトレーニングになりませんって、僕はもう断言したいんです。」

-“Probably, I’m the one who speaks ill of Paku-san (Isao Takahata) the most, but if someone else were to say something bad about him, I’d be the most pissed off and say, ‘That’s not right!'”
+“I am probably the person who speaks the most ill of Paku-san (Isao Takahata) in the world.
+But if anyone else dared to say something bad about him, I would be the first one to get pissed off and shout, ‘You’re wrong!'”

 (Original Text in Japanese)